RM-Terrell/RM-Terrell.github.io/_posts/2021-08-12-react-components-in-django-templates.md

 If React is only needed on one page, these links could just be put on that one instead too.

 In order to test this worked I jumped into an HTML file and put a `ReactDOM.render()` call in it rendering an empty component.
 Holy crap it worked!
 At least as well as an empty render call can without throwing errors....
 With that in place next up was the actual React components that build the feature.
-First up to get them in UMD format so they can be called externally, I add the following lines to the `webpack.config.js` file (the common one shared by both dev and prod):
+First up to get them in UMD format so they can be called externally, I added the following lines to the `webpack.config.js` file (the common one shared by both dev and prod):

 ```javascript
     output: {